Survey of Pre-Modern Japanese Literature in Translation

 Year 1 Japanese or equivalent.

-At the end of the course the students should have gained a broad knowledge of historical developments in Japanese literature and aesthetics from the eighth to nineteenth centuries.
+At the end of the module the students should have gained a broad knowledge of historical developments in Japanese literature and aesthetics from the eighth to nineteenth centuries.
 They will have read extracts in English translation from each of the major genres and periods of Japanese literary history, and they will also have read one longer work (The Tale of Genji) in its entirety.

 The students should have become familiar with the major works, authors, styles and a wide variety of native literary terminology.
 They will be expected to have gained an insight and appreciation into different ways of perceiving, experiencing and re-creating the world as recorded by people remote in time and place.
 The students will also have gained competence in a variety of different critical and theoretical approaches to these works, and will be able to use these approaches to formulate their own readings of classical literature.

 Scope and syllabus

-The course will be taught as a survey of pre-modern Japanese literature over its first millennium, from the eighth to nineteenth centuries.
+The module will be taught as a survey of pre-modern Japanese literature over its first millennium, from the eighth to nineteenth centuries.
 Students will read, in English translation, examples of representative works from the classical, medieval and early modern periods.
 Works will include myths, waka poetry, aristocratic tales and diaries, military epics, nô dramas, haiku, kabuki and puppet plays.
 Students will be expected to develop critical readings of these texts, based around a selection of major themes such as: poetry and poetics; religious and aesthetic ethos; and gender, sexuality and subjectivity.